 How to Get Started

-Running is as easy to do on a treadmill at the gym as it is right out your door, or while taking in the sights and sounds of nature at a local park, jogging path or trail.
+Running is as easy to do on a treadmill at the gym as it is right out your door.
+Outdoor running options give you the opportunity to take in the sights and sounds of nature at a local park, jogging path or trail.
 These beginner strategies will make your transformation from non-runner to runner safe and fun.

 - Start with Walking: Chances are you won’t be able to run very far your first time out on the road.
 That’s OK!
 Rather than running until you’re spent, and then dragging yourself home after five minutes, alternate a few minutes of running with a few minutes of walking to catch your breath.
 Your heart and lungs will gradually grow stronger and more efficient, and you’ll be able to extend your stretches of running and shorten your walking.
 You never need to run full-time to benefit from the activity, unless you want to.